Need to talk? Call 1800 882 436.

 • inverted or flat nipples — consider getting advice from a professional about trying a nipple shield

-Some other challenges with breastfeeding can include:
+Some other challenges with breastfeeding may include:

 • difficulty attaching your baby to your breast — seek advice on positioning and attachment and check for issues such as tongue-tie or cleft palate